Macaron: Controlled, Human-Written Benchmark for Multilingual and Multicultural Reasoning via Template-Filling: Data Curation

 \subsection{Bilingual Annotation Pipeline}

 \paragraph{Annotators and onboarding} For each cultural context, we recruit two annotators via the Upwork freelancing platform.
 Annotators are native speakers of the target local language and have substantial lived experience in the target context (e.g., having grown up and/or currently residing there).
 During onboarding, annotators receive some guidelines and complete a small pilot set of templates with feedback from the dataset creators.
+Annotator demographics (gender, age, education, residence duration) are reported in Appendix~\ref{app:annotators}; screenshots of the annotation platform are shown in Appendix~\ref{app:annotation}.

-The guidelines emphasize: \begin{enumerate}[itemsep=2pt, topsep=2pt, parsep=0pt] \item \textbf{Cultural representativeness within templates.} Instantiate each assigned template with content that is locally appropriate and commonly recognizable to members of the target culture, aiming for diversity across everyday institutions and practices. \item \textbf{Avoiding both stereotypes and obscure trivia.} Prefer culturally salient, everyday knowledge rather than tourist facts or internet stereotypes, while avoiding niche or hard-to-verify trivia that most locals would not know. \item \textbf{Plausible within-context distractors.} Write distractors that are plausible \emph{within the same cultural sphere} so items cannot be solved by eliminating obviously foreign options; ensure exactly one correct answer. \item \textbf{Non-applicability and ambiguity flags.} Flag and skip templates that do not meaningfully apply to your cultural context. \end{enumerate}
+The guidelines emphasize: \begin{enumerate} \item \textbf{Cultural representativeness within templates.} Instantiate each assigned template with content that is locally appropriate and commonly recognizable to members of the target culture, aiming for diversity across everyday institutions and practices. \item \textbf{Avoiding both stereotypes and obscure trivia.} Prefer culturally salient, everyday knowledge rather than tourist facts or internet stereotypes, while avoiding niche or hard-to-verify trivia that most locals would not know. \item \textbf{Plausible within-context distractors.} Write distractors that are plausible \emph{within the same cultural sphere} so items cannot be solved by eliminating obviously foreign options; ensure exactly one correct answer. \item \textbf{Non-applicability and ambiguity flags.} Flag and skip templates that do not meaningfully apply to your cultural context. \end{enumerate}

 \paragraph{Step 1: English multiple-choice instantiation} Annotators are assigned a subset of templates.
 For each template, they: \begin{enumerate}[itemsep=2pt, topsep=2pt, parsep=0pt] \item fill required slots with culturally appropriate content based on lived experience and commonly shared local knowledge; \item provide one correct option and three plausible distractors, ensuring exactly one option is correct for the target context. \end{enumerate} \paragraph{Step 2: local-language translation} After completing the English version, the same annotator translates the question and its options into their native language.
 For each base item, they produce local-language text $q^{\ell}$ and $A^{\ell}$ under the constraints that the translation must: \begin{itemize}[itemsep=2pt, topsep=2pt, parsep=0pt] \item preserve the underlying cultural content (same dish, institution, practice, person, etc.); \item preserve the reasoning structure and difficulty; \item allow only light adaptations for naturalness when needed, as long as the English and local versions still align. \end{itemize}